yashp1932/embedded-lidar-style-scanner/README.md

 ## 🔧 How It Works

 1. **Stepper & Sensor Control**
-   - MSP432E401Y steps a 28BYJ-48 motor via ULN2003 at 11.25° increments.
+   - MSP432E401Y steps a 28BYJ-48 motor via ULN2003 (stepper motor) at 11.25° increments.
-   - VL53L1X measures distance (up to 4 m) via I2C at each angular position.
+   - VL53L1X ToF sensor measures distance (up to 4 m) via I2C at each angular position.
 2. **UART Streaming**
    - The firmware packages millimeter readings into a byte stream at 115,200 bps.
    - A pushbutton toggles scanning on demand, and LEDs indicate status.